alistairtweedie/pintsize/README.md

 ###3.
 Configure

 Copy the pixel grid values used in your design into _pintsize.scss file.
-Done!

 	$columns: 12;
     $column-width: 65px;